chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-install-chainctl.md

 brew install chainctl
 ```

-You are now ready to use the `chainctl` command, and can verify it below.
+You are now ready to use the `chainctl` command.
+You can verify that it works correctly in the final section of this guide.

 ## Install with `curl`